How many units and phases will be developed on Cleveland Avenue Homes?

-- The project will start construction in Spring 2022 on the VACANT former Brown School site.
+- The project will start construction with the first phase of housing in Summer 2022 on the VACANT former Brown School site.
 No relocation will be required.
 The goal of the development team is to minimize relocation for families.
-The first phase of housing will be built off-site on the vacant former Brown School site parcel, which will start construction in 2022 and complete in late 2023.
+The first phase of housing is anticipated to be complete in Early 2024.
 Families will continue to be relocated as each phase is scheduled to begin.
 Families will be given ample notice of relocation for their respective building.

 - Right to Return: All Cleveland Avenue Homes residents who are in good standing will have the right to return to the new housing.
 “Good standing” means that a resident is not currently in the process of being evicted.
 Per HUD Policy, every resident listed on the lease has the option to return, regardless of their conviction history, employment status, or other criteria.

 What is the timeline for the development and when will construction start?

 - The first phase of construction (Brown School site) will begin in Summer 2022 and complete in early 2024.
 All phases are currently anticipated to be complete with construction in the last quarter of 2027.
 As the construction schedule is finalized, these dates may be updated.

 What kind of housing will be replaced and built on Cleveland Avenue Homes?